asplake/agendashift-open/framework/patterns/rtl-strategy-deployment.md

 Not forgetting:

   * *Where do those options come from?*
+  * *How do we measure success?*

 which via [Mapping] takes us to our other key generative pattern: [Ideal, Obstacles, Outcomes (IdOO)].

 For the above questions to be asked systematically enough to be usefully generative over a sustained period – generating not just feedback but new options – other aspects of organisation design beyond process are also crucial.
-Strategy deployment is not just about merely delivering stuff and achieving the numbers; it must focus on determining that needs are being met in the manner to which the organisation aspires.
+Strategy deployment is not just about merely delivering stuff and achieving the numbers; it must focus on determining that needs are being met in the manner to which the organisation aspires, increasing its self-awareness in the process.
 None of this happens reliably without appropriate meeting designs, cadences (rhythms) and other triggers for decision making, collaboration, participation, and leadership, several of which may have implications for organisation structure too.

-These aspects are introduced in relation to strategy deployment in the last chapter of *[Agendashift]* and covered in much greater depth in the last three chapters of *[Right to Left]*.
+These organisational aspects are introduced in relation to strategy deployment in the last chapter of *[Agendashift]* and covered in much greater depth in the last three chapters of *[Right to Left]*, after which book this pattern is named.
 Relevant models referenced here include Sociocracy, Servant Leadership, and Leader-Leader, the last of those David L. Marquet’s Servant Leadership-flavoured approach to Mission Command.

+A *right-to-left* approach to strategy deployment means working backwards from deliberately-engineered moments of sense-making, meaning-making, and double-loop learning.
+Anticipating  and amplifying them in a process of knowledge discovery, we seek to maximise their value to all concerned.

-*Right to Left* describes the design of two review meetings that are highly relevant to this pattern:
+Chapter 5 of *Right to Left* describes the design of two review meetings that are highly relevant to this pattern:

  1. The outside-in service delivery review (OI-SDR)
  2. The outside-in strategy review (OI-SR)